Kurdish demonstrators stage sit-in on London street

 British riot police in padded uniforms cordoned off the area, but were staying clear of the relatively peaceful crowd.

-The demonstrators burst into the Greek and Kenyan embassies early Tuesday in Vienna and took five hostages at the Greek mission, including the ambassador.
+The demonstrators burst into the Greek and Kenyan embassies early Tuesday in Vienna, Austria, and took five hostages at the Greek mission, including the ambassador.

-Kurds at the Kenyan Embassyin Vienna threatened to set it on fire if their demands for talks weren't met.
+Kurds at the Kenyan Embassy threatened to set it on fire if their demands for talks weren't met.

 'It is purely a political affair'

-At The Hague on Tuesday, about 150 Kurds entered the Greek ambassador's residence and took three hostages, including the ambassador's wife and 8-year-old son.
-The Kurds occupied the residence for several hours before releasing the hostages unharmed and surrendering to police.
+At The Hague, about 150 Kurds entered the Greek ambassador's residence and took three hostages, including the ambassador's wife and 8-year-old son.
+The ambassador was not home at the time.
+Police stopped a separate group of about 100 Kurds trying to reach the residence, arresting many of the demonstrators.

-In Russia, police arrested 49 protesters who occupied the Greek Embassy for 2 1/2 hours Tuesday.
+Russian police arrested 49 protesters who occupied the Greek embassy for 2 1/2 hours Tuesday.
 Russian First Deputy Prime Minister Vadim Gustov condemned the takeover, but police officials said the detainees were likely to be freed without facing charges.

 "It is purely a political affair," a police spokesman said.